 You should look at the area with Google Earth and carry an up to date nautical chart of the area of Johnstone Strait, Blackfish Sound and the Broughton Archipelago.
 We encourage you to consider a minimum number of three kayaks in a paddling group for safety reasons.
 And for any number above three it is a good idea to take a double amongst your fleet.
 We base other suggestions on years of guiding trips from Haida Gwaii to Broken Island on the WestCoast.

 We advise you and members of your group to carry a number of communication devices between group or family members.
 Cell Phones, Handheld VHF radios, a SPOT and Stat Phones.
 We require you to leave multiple contact #’s with us in the event we have to get in touch with you for a variety of reasons.

-Both our businesses tckayaks and Discovery Expeditions comply with the whale watching code to ensure that we do not disturb or alter the behaviour or paths of whales in the area from Queen Charlotte Sound to Johnstone Strait.
-We request that any individuals, families or groups follow the equiette of whale watching outlined in this code.
-The region near Telegraph Cove is without a doubt the hottest place on the Coast of British Columbia to encounter a vast amount of wildlife in a short period of time.
+Both our businesses tckayaks and Discovery Expeditions comply with the whale watching code to ensure that we do not disturb or alter the behavior or paths of whales in the area from Blacklish Sound to Johnstone Strait.
+We request that any individuals, families or groups follow the guidelines for whale watching outlined in this code The region near Telegraph Cove is without a doubt the hottest place on the Coast of British Columbia to encounter a vast amount of wildlife in a short period of time.
 It has remained the best-kept secret for years.
 A highlight of any sea kayak trip in this area is to view resident and transient Orca Whales in the wild, it remains one of the greatest thrills in the world.

-While this area is vast, a limited amount of camping areas are in constant use from public and commercial groups during the summer months.
-While Whale Watching is the prime activity, folks also embark on Excellent Sport Fishing, Bear Watching, and Wildlife Viewing.
+While this area of Johnstone Strait and the Broughton Archipelago is vast, a limited amount of camping areas are in constant use from public and commercial groups during the summer months.
+While Whale Watching is the prime activity, folks also embark on excellent Sport Fishing, Bear Watching, and Wildlife Viewing.